mikeljl/Homework-Planner/README.md

 - Students can include
   the description of their homework and the subject of the homework in this homework agenda
 - Add, delete, and edit existing homework in agenda
-- save and load agenda
+- Save and Load agenda
-- check current time
+- Check current time
-- check weather of any city
+- Check weather of any city

 Students can use this agenda to keep track of their homework.